onionshare/onionshare/BUILD.md

 Download the latest Python 3.6.x, 32-bit (x86) from https://www.python.org/downloads/.
 I downloaded `python-3.6.0.exe`.
 When installing it, make sure to check the "Add Python 3.6 to PATH" checkbox on the first page of the installer.

-Open a command prompt and install dependencies with pip: `pip install flask stem PyQt5`
+Open a command prompt and install dependencies with pip: `pip install flask stem PyQt5 pyinstaller`

 Download and install Qt5 from https://www.qt.io/download-open-source/.
 I downloaded `qt-unified-windows-x86-2.0.4-online.exe`.
 There's no need to login to a Qt account during installation.
 Make sure you install the latest Qt 5.x.
 I installed Qt 5.7.